Healthy Homes Assessment Paremata

 Home Assessments Paremata for Rental Properties

-There are a myriad of things to check when conducting a home inspection to determine whether your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
-A few examples are:
+There are a variety of things you should look for when conducting the house evaluation to determine if your rental property meets the requirements of the Healthy Homes Standard.
+There are a few examples:

 • Do you have enough drainage? stopping of draughts?

-The consequences of not having a Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being on the wrong side of an tenancy solutions ruling can have a significant impact for property owners and landlords.
-For professional advice get in touch now and schedule your rental property house assessment.
+The repercussions of not having the Healthy Home in accordance with the Residential Tenancies Act and consequently being on the wrong side of the tenant services ruling can have a significant impact for property owners and landlords.
+For expert assistance, get in touch today to schedule your rental properties home assessment.

 home assessments for rental properties